salilab/mdt/doc/usage.rst

    bin/mdtpy.sh python foo.py

 .. note::
-   If you didn't use the RPM to install Modeller then you will need to tell MDT where it can find Modeller.
+   If you didn't use the RPM or Debian package to install Modeller then you will need to tell MDT where it can find Modeller.
 To do this, create a file called :file:`config.py`, and in it set the *modeller* Python variable to the directory where you have MODELLER installed (on a Mac, this would look